reactjs/react.dev/content/docs/thinking-in-react.md

 If you look at `ProductTable`, you'll see that the table header (containing the "Name" and "Price" labels) isn't its own component.
 This is a matter of preference, and there's an argument to be made either way.
 For this example, we left it as part of `ProductTable` because it is part of rendering the *data collection* which is `ProductTable`'s responsibility.
 However, if this header grows to be complex (i.e. if we were to add affordances for sorting), it would certainly make sense to make this its own `ProductTableHeader` component.

 Now that we've identified the components in our mock, let's arrange them into a hierarchy.
-This is easy.
 Components that appear within another component in the mock should appear as a child in the hierarchy:

   * `FilterableProductTable`
     * `SearchBar`